JasperBusschers/multi-objective-Rubik-s-cube/experiment1/README.md

 We ran both experiments for 2000 runs, with the only differance being some changes in the network to let it support the smaller size.

-the reward in these experiments are defined as follows: if the goal face is colored : reward = 100 if step_size > max : reward is amount of same color blocks in goal face else rewrd = 0
+The experiments are performed using 2 different reward schemes, the first being : if the goal face is colored : reward = 100 if step_size > max : reward is amount of same color blocks in goal face else reward = 0

+And the second reward scheme is : if the goal face is colored : reward = 100 else reward = 0